$\Sigma^{+}\to p\ell^{+}\ell^{-}$ decays within the standard model and beyond: Kaon observables

 In the scenario we are pursuing here, where the NP is $CP$ conserving, these results indicate that $C_{S+}$ is the only WC that can be constrained by these modes.

-However, it is also possible for NP to contaminate the extraction of the parameter $a_S$ and in that way a constrain on $C_{9+}$ arises.
+However, it is also possible for NP to contaminate the extraction of the parameter $a_S$, and in that way a constrain on $C_{9+}$ arises.
 The parameter $a_S$ can be inferred from measurements of $K_S\to \pi^0\ell^+\ell^-$.
-Those modes, in turn, are LD dominated and parametrized in $\chi$PT with the constants $a_S,~b_S$ which are then extracted from experiment \cite{Ecker:1987qi,DAmbrosio:1998gur}.
-Early extractions assuming LFU suggested the value $|a_S| = 1.20 \pm 0.20$ \cite{Isidori:2004rb}, whereas more recent studies suggest a larger error, $|a_S|=1.3\pm3.2$ \cite{DAmbrosio:2018ytt}.
+Those modes, in turn, are LD dominated and parametrized in $\chi$PT with the constants $a_S$ and $b_S$ which are then extracted from experiment \cite{Ecker:1987qi,DAmbrosio:1998gur}.
+Early extractions assuming LFU suggested the value \,$|a_S| = 1.20 \pm 0.20$\, \cite{Isidori:2004rb}, whereas more recent studies suggest a larger error, \,$|a_S|=1.3\pm3.2$\, \cite{DAmbrosio:2018ytt}.

 A contamination from NP can only be extracted from these if it violates LFU.
-The separate measurements of $a_S$ in the muon and electron modes start from the $\chi$PT parametrization of the LD SM rates as \cite{Cirigliano:2011ny}
+The separate measurements of $a_S$ in the muon and electron modes start from the $\chi$PT parametrization of the LD SM branching fractions given by \cite{Cirigliano:2011ny}

-Existing measurements do not have enough information to determine both $a_S$ and $b_S$ so predictions rely on a vector meson dominance model leading to $b_S/a_S=m_{K}^2/m_\rho^2$ \cite{DAmbrosio:1998gur}.
+Existing measurements do not have enough information to determine both $a_S$ and $b_S$, and so predictions rely on a vector-meson-dominance model leading to \,$b_S/a_S=m_{K}^2/m_\rho^2$\, \cite{DAmbrosio:1998gur}.
 Using this form, the experimental collaborations have extracted a value for $a_S$ from each of the two modes~\cite{Batley:2003mu,Batley:2004wg},